 Today’s vehicles contain 40 to over 100 Electronic Control Units (ECUs) which must be functionally integrated with the car and its environment.
 Introducing changes, such as functional ECU integration or software updates, must be rigorously tested to ensure the safety and performance of the vehicle.

-Connext DDS can test multiple and redundant units in parallel, with automatic failover.
+Connext Drive can test multiple and redundant units in parallel, with automatic failover.
 It is highly-scalable to accommodate redundancy and parallel nodes.
-Plug and play capabilities allow developers to add components with assured interoperability, backed up and enforced by the Connext DDS data model.
+Plug-and-play capabilities allow developers to add components with assured interoperability, backed up and enforced by the Connext Drive data model.
 Test data is easily monitored through content filtering and exception-finding features.

-The Connext DDS framework allows for real and simulated testing to be done across a variety of domains.
-When combined with the RTI Record and Replay service, Connext DDS becomes a powerful system analysis and development tool to simulate system behavior in many scenarios.
+The Connext Drive framework allows for real and simulated testing to be done across a variety of domains.
+When combined with the RTI Record and Replay service, Connext Drive becomes a powerful system analysis and development tool to simulate system behavior in many scenarios.

 Audi Modular Testing